-Heritage assets, whether designated or nondesignated, are often part of wider complexes than can be seen today.
+Heritage assets, whether designated or non-designated, are often part of wider complexes than can be seen today.
 For example, iron mills like Furnance Mill are part of an industrial landscape that includes the mill site itself but also millponds, mill leats, slag heaps, accommodation, woodlands and tracks.
-It is important that the integrity of these landscapes are maintained an that consideration is not only given to visible features, please see TableD1 and Map D1
+It is important that the integrity of these landscapes are maintained an that consideration is not only given to visible features.